James Brown (Canadian politician)

 James Brown (October 14, 1828 – April 24, 1897) was a Canadian businessman and politician.
 He represented Hastings West in the House of Commons of Canada as a Conservative member from 1867 to 1882.

 He was born in Scotland in 1828 (1826 in some sources).
-He was an owner of a company which manufactured iron agricultural implements in Belleville and vice-president of the Belleville and North Hastings Railway.
-Brown was a lieutenant-colonel in the local militia, served as mayor of Belleville in 1862 and 1863 and was also reeve for Hastings for six years.
-He ran unsuccessfully for a seat in the assembly for the Province of Canada in 1861.
+He owned a company that manufactured iron agricultural implements in Belleville and served as the vice-president of the Belleville and North Hastings Railway.
+Brown also held the rank of lieutenant-colonel in the local militia, served as the mayor of Belleville in 1862 and 1863, and was a reeve for Hastings for six years.
+In 1861, he ran unsuccessfully for a seat in the assembly for the Province of Canada.
 Brown died in Belleville at the age of 68.